numfocus/Security-Best-Practices/bestpractices/content/passwords.md

 ## Conclusion

 Password management is a foundational security practice for any open source project, including those under NumFOCUS.
 By leveraging password managers such as [1Password](https://github.com/1Password/for-open-source) (with its free Teams account for eligible OSS projects) and incorporating secret scanning tools like [TruffleHog](https://github.com/trufflesecurity/trufflehog) into your workflow, you can significantly reduce the risk of accidental credential leaks and protect your maintainers and users.

+For additional reading on security best practices beyond password management and around project-specific recommendations, please refer to [Scientific Python - SPEC 6 — "Keys to the Castle"](https://scientific-python.org/specs/spec-0006/).